V0idpool/RustForge/README.md

 ## Features

+* **Load Recent Files**: Don't waste time searching for images!
+A new menu item now saves the last 10 used images, allowing you to quickly load them without having to re-select from your computer or enter a URL.

+* **Real-time Notifications**: Stay informed about your painting status with new toast notifications that appear in the top-right corner of the screen.
+You will now be notified when a paint session starts, pauses, or stops.

 ### Multiple Painting Methods
 Choose from several methods to transfer your image to the canvas, each with a unique style: